symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

             return $webPath;
         }

-Your field type extension class will need to do two things:
+Your form type extension class will need to do two things:

 1) Override the ``setDefaultOptions`` method in order to add an image_path option